 - I want to hold a meeting with my colleagues (Teams)

-- I want to students to be able to hold a meeting with each other for group work (Teams or Zoom (limited to 40 mins))
+- I want students to be able to hold a meeting with each other for group work (Teams or Zoom (limited to 40 mins if the user does not have a licensed account))

-- I want to hold an online meeting where restricted use or sensitive data may be shared (Teams)
+- I want to hold an online meeting where restricted use or sensitive data may be shared (Teams, but be aware of viewing permissions if the meeting is recorded)

 - I want to work on shared Microsoft Office documents and share files (Teams)